telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

     });
     </script>

+The Kendo UI adaptive mode requires scripts, which are normally part of the Kendo UI Mobile (Hybrid) library (`kendo.mobile.min.js`).
+However, these scripts are also included in `kendo.web.min.js` and `kendo.all.min.js`.
+In case you are using [individual widget scripts](/intro/installation/what-you-need#individual-widget-scripts) or a [custom combined script](/intro/installation/what-you-need#employ-download-builder), make sure the relevant scripts are included.

 ## Pane Configuration

 The mobile pane in which the adaptive Grid is placed does not automatically expand its height.
 To add an adaptive Grid to a kendo UI mobile application, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.